-What a Medical Malpractice Attorney Can Do for You
+What a Scranton Medical Malpractice Attorney Can Do for You

 Our skilled lawyers know how complicated healthcare professional negligence can be.
 They understand the emotional and financial stress it can cause a family.
-We will review your claim during an initial consultation to determine what went wrong and develop a plan.
+During an initial consultation, we will review your claim to determine what went wrong and develop a plan.

 If you choose us to represent you, we will begin the investigation phase and collect evidence.
 This includes meeting with medical professionals who can identify where the standard of care was not followed.

 We will also calculate the value of your claim to ensure we seek the compensation you need.
-We will talk with the insurance companies to settle.
-If we cannot settle, we will fight for your rights in court.
+We will talk with the insurance companies to reach a settlement.
+If we cannot reach an agreement, we will continue the fight in court.
 Most claims are settled out of court, but if we have to, we’ll stand by your side during the trial to protect your rights.

-Common Signs of Medical Malpractice in Scranton, PA
+What Are the Common Signs of Medical Malpractice in Scranton, PA?

-Determining if medical malpractice has occurred can be a challenge.
+Determining whether medical malpractice has occurred can be challenging.
 One clear sign of medical negligence is an unexpected loss of life.
 It can also be harm to a patient after care.
 But there are other indicators that medical negligence is occurring.
 Signs you have a medical malpractice claim include:

 - Your doctor hasn’t ordered the necessary tests.
 While basic labs can tell us a lot, sometimes additional testing is needed to diagnose a patient.
 If your doctor fails to order the correct tests and your condition worsens, you may have a malpractice claim.